learnitall/signals-demo/README.md

 1. When everything is ready to go, continue the metadata process (type `metadata` in Terminal 3)
 1. Then continue the benchmark (type `benchmark` in Terminal 3)
 1. Walk through the logs showing execution flow
-1. Run the last cell in the notebook and open `http://localhost:5601`
+1. Run the last cell to show results in ES
-1. Create the new index within Kibana and go over the results